-- We are learning to write informative/explanatory pieces on topics and texts, in which we introduce the topic and create an organizational structure that lists our reasons. - We will be able to develop the topic with facts, (One paragraph per detail.) - We will use linking words to connect ideas in categories. - We will be able to use precise and specific language/vocabulary to share information about the topic.
+- We are learning to write informative/explanatory pieces on topics and texts, in which we introduce the topic and create an organizational structure that lists our reasons. - We will be able to develop the topic with facts, definitions and details grouping information logically by topic in paragraphs.
+(One paragraph per detail.) - We will be able to use linking words to connect ideas in categories. - We will learn to use precise and specific language/vocabulary to share information about the topic.
 (Terms) - We will learn to construct a concluding statement/paragraph.